someparty/someparty/source/premieres/rust-owl-awkward-age.html.markdown

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=2446477610/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/track=3503486783/transparent=true/" seamless><a href="http://rustowl.bandcamp.com/album/r-u-s-t-o-w-l">R U S T O W L by R U S T O W L</a></iframe>

 > Well they round up the herd, telling stories that they never learned of a world outside of themselves.
 Always told to have a voice, but not much longer will they have a choice, because experience, it comes with age.
-Years, that is the only line between you and I. Do you know it’s clear?
+Years, that is the only line between you and I. Do you know it's clear?
 The young have no fear.
 >
 > Now my days are forever cold.
-Love is gone, and it’s always sold.
+Love is gone, and it's always sold.
 And I find myself growing old.
 And I cannot recall no memory at all of our so called awkward age.
 >
 > Years, that is the only line between you and I. Do you know its clear?
 The young have no fear.